russellrd/TargetBall/README.md

 # TargetBall

-TargetBall is a math based top down curling simulator.
+TargetBall is a trigonometry based educational game.

 ## Controls

-1. use the arrow keys up/down to change angle of the shot.
+1. Use the arrow keys up/down to change angle of the shot.
-2. click the space bar to shoot the ball
+2. Press the space bar to shoot the ball

 ## Goal